Skip to content

 "The first gentleman who came to the box office to claim his Místní místním voucher was delighted, he was really looking forward to the show and thanked us profusely.
 I felt it was something he couldn't have afforded for a very long time."

-See the full list of members who are already involved with us and find out what services they offer.
+Take a look at the current flyer of the solidarity shop/keepers and places who are already involved with us and find out what services they offer.

 Videos from Solidarity places